Gazynova/Data-Structures/README.md

-# Data-Structures
+# Data-Structure
-there is some basic program on tree and graph
+these are some basic program on tree and graph